Public Comments and Advocacy Letters

 2021

-December 17: In our comments regarding Equity Works Former MGP site (manufactured gas plant), we expressed strong concern with remediation methods used in the cleanups of former MGP sites in general, namely the practice of in-situ stabilization, which attempts to trap existing contamination in the ground by mixing a viagra uit india low strength concrete with the contaminated soil.
-We also included a list of questions specific to this site, and recommendations for both the site and the remediation process in general (eg: best timing for levitra that the DEC invest in studying bioremediation techniques for future remediation projects).
+December 17: In our comments regarding Equity Works Former MGP site (manufactured gas plant), we expressed strong concern with remediation methods used in the cleanups of former MGP sites in general, namely the practice of in-situ stabilization, which attempts to trap existing contamination in the ground by mixing a best timing for levitra low strength concrete with the contaminated soil.

-November 21: We support the designation of the Meeker Avenue Plume site as a Superfund, and its addition to the National Priorities List.
+November 21: We supported the designation of the Meeker Avenue Plume site as a Superfund, and its addition to the National Priorities List.

 2020

 April 20: We wrote Hon.
 Michelle L. Phillips, Acting Secretary to the Commission NYS Public Service Commission, RE: Case 19-G-0309 – KeySpan Gas East Corp. d/b/a National Grid to oppose rate payers paying for Superfund cleanup expenses and infrastructure improvements.
 National Grid is one of the Potentially Responsible Parties (PRP) identified by EPA as part of the Newtown Creek remediation, and as such they should be paying to clean up the damage they’ve done to the Creek.
-In this case they’re attempting to raise funds for these expenses from rate payers through a “delivery rate” or “revenue” increase.
-Secretary Phillips granted Mark, has you ordered this medicine?
-Do you satisfied cialis daily dosage pharmacy.
-We would strongly recommend you to consult your doctor before taking a medication. an extension to National Grid, until April 15, 2022.
 All legal documents for the case are available here, along with a fact sheet here.

 2019

-July 31: Willis delivered comments on the 2019 National Grid Rate Case at CUNY School of Law in strong opposition to National Grid’s proposal to offload 100% of their Superfund costs onto their customers viagra professional pfizer through rate increases.
-As a responsible party in the Superfund they are required to pay to remediate the historic pollution they left behind.
-Making their customers who live with these toxins is unacceptable.
-We also demanded that they finish the Renewable Natural Gas Project at the Newtown Creek Wastewater Treatment Plant, and that there be more financial transparency for this project.
+July 31: NCA’s Executive Director delivered comments on the 2019 National Grid Rate Case at CUNY School of Law in strong opposition to National Grid’s proposal to offload 100% of their Superfund costs onto their customers through rate increases, as well as addressing ongoing delays and lack of financial transparency with the Renewable Natural Gas Project at the Newtown Creek Wastewater Treatment Plant.

 May 10: We wrote the NYSDEC with our concerns that the proposed cleanup of ExxonMobil OU-3* will not result in a cleaner (or usable) waterway.
-All upland sites, like OU-3, need to be properly remediated to prevent future recontamination of the Creek.
-The proposed methods (capping the contaminants at the bottom of the Creek, and storing/cleaning contaminated water in temporary recovery wells) will likely result in PCB migration to the Creek when groundwater begins flowing in its natural direction (towards the Creek) again as recovery wells are taken off-line.
+All upland sites, like OU-3, need to be properly remediated to prevent viagra online future recontamination of the Creek.
 We also requested a full PCB removal in conjunction with bulkhead replacements in the area.

 2018

-August 6: The DEC proposed removing Newtown Creek from List of Impaired Waters.
-We wrote in opposition as Newtown Creek is severely impaired, naming the following 4 key reasons why in the letter: (1) work to begin designing CSO alternatives must begin now, not sometime in the next 24 years, (2) floating trash is pervasive across the Creek, posing both health risks to wildlife and a major deterrence for recreational purposes, (3) dissolved oxygen levels are uninhabitably low, we need a drastic reduction to CSO volumes and improved natural function of the Creek to improve it, and (4) CSO leads to large amounts of sewage related bacteria within the water body, that pose a direct threat to human and environmental health.
+August 6: The DEC proposed removing Newtown Creek viagra professional pfizer from List of Impaired Waters.
+We wrote in opposition as Newtown Creek is severely impaired, naming the following 4 key reasons why in the letter: (1) work to begin designing CSO alternatives must begin now, (2) floating trash is pervasive across the Creek, posing both health risks to wildlife and a major deterrence for recreational purposes, (3) dissolved oxygen levels are extremely low, we need a drastic reduction to CSO volumes and improved natural function of the Creek to improve it, and (4) CSO leads to large amounts of sewage related bacteria within the water body, that pose a direct threat to human and environmental health.

 2017

-October 23: We sent additional LTCP feedback to DEP Commissioner Sapienda, ccing DEC Commissioner Seggos.
+October 23: We sent additional LTCP feedback to DEP Commissioner Sapienza, ccing DEC Commissioner Seggos.
 We questioned the utility of a CSO plan that will only address 62.5% of (current) discharge from the 3 largest outfalls on Newtown Creek, and will complete the insufficient remediation over 25 years.
-We do not believe that a redirection of the Dutch Kills CSO into neighboring waterways counts as an elimination of the CSO or issues related to CSOs.
-Finally, we argued for the inclusion of GI solutions to many water quality issues.

 May 31: We submitted our feedback on the Long-Term Control Plan (LTCP) to DEP Commissioner Sapienza.
-We request 100% CSO recapture from the largest 3 outfalls on the Creek: NCQ-077 (Maspeth Creek), NCB-083 (East Branch) and NBC-015 (English Kills), storage tanks to hold the recapture, an expansion of green infrastructure, an expansion of soft shorelines, oppose increased aeration and the proposed potential use of chlorination, and oppose the LTCP’s method of finding solutions to meet individual issues’ (ie: fecal coliform and dissolved oxygen levels) acceptable standards (ie: through aeration and chlorination) in favor of complete and comprehensive remediation of the root cause of multiple issues (ie: investing in directly reducing CSO outflow).
+We request 100% CSO recapture from the largest 3 outfalls on the Creek: NCQ-077 (Maspeth Creek), NCB-083 (East Branch) and NBC-015 (English Kills), storage tanks to hold the recapture, an expansion of green infrastructure, an expansion of soft shorelines, oppose increased aeration and the proposed potential use of chlorination, and oppose the LTCP’s method of finding solutions to meet individual issues’ and acceptable standards.

 2016

-February 13: We did not believe that human health was being prioritized by the proposed remediation actions for (Newtown Creek Superfund Site) Operable Unit One (OU-1) and adjacent sites of the Greenpoint Petroleum Remediation Project.
+February 13: In a letter to NYSDEC, we stated that we did not believe that human health was being prioritized by the proposed remediation actions for Newtown Creek Superfund Site Operable Unit One (OU-1) and adjacent sites of the Greenpoint Petroleum Remediation Project.

 2015